wp-plugins/playbuzz/readme.txt

 * New shortcodes: [playbuzz-section tag=""]
 * Old shortcodes are still in use for backwards compatibility
 * New option to control the "WordPress Theme Visibility"
+* Update all embed scripts
+* Use embed scripts in CDN
 * Fix translation bug
 * Update hebrew (he_IL) translation